 To finish this spiel off, some other random ideas.

----Special, super rare variants of cities- such as a floating city that generates in the middle of an ocean, or a flying city that generates in the sky.
-(I mean, there already is one reference to Laputa, isn't there?)
+---Special, super rare variants of cities- such as a floating city that generates in the middle of an ocean, a sunken city beneath the waves, a molten city in the depths of the nether, or a flying city that generates in the sky.
+(I mean, there already is one reference to Laputa, isn't there?
+Anyone remember what it is?)

 ---Cities taken over by pillagers!
 It would be pretty irritating to finally spy a city on the horizon- only to notice giant pillager banners hanging from the main keep and off the walls.
 In addition to housing the usual axe-wielding maniacs, malfunctioning golems could roam the streets.
 This would be a partly ruined city that houses pillagers, with dark rituals taking place in its center...